-ALVAREZ KELLY–—uneven, good-looking 1966 Civil War adventure, based on the ‘Beefsteak Raid’, an incident that Lincoln called “the slickest piece of cattle stealing I ever heard of.”
-William Holden saunters tiredly through the title role, as a well-groomed rascal contracted to deliver 2,500 head of beeves to the Union.
+ALVAREZ KELLY–—uneven, synthetic 1966 Civil War tale, based on the ‘Beefsteak Raid’, an incident that Lincoln called “the slickest piece of cattle stealing I ever heard of.”
+William Holden saunters through the title role, as a well-groomed rascal contracted to deliver 2,500 cattle to the Union.
 Sidetracked, he’s forced to work for the Rebs, led by an eye-patched Richard Widmark, complete with a not-too-convincing Southern drawl.

 Too much dawdling and b.s. slows the 116-minute story down, including a teasing side-trip to a well-staffed brothel that’s closer to a poolside writers huddle than anything going down in the Richmond of 1864.

 Janice Rule is her usual provocative self, Patrick O’Neal very good as a stymied Yankee after the abducted herd.
-Richard Rust makes a strong impression as one of Widmark’s dog-mean lieutenants—his death scene is a terrific example of a willing actor making the most of getting shot.
+Richard Rust makes an impression as one of Widmark’s dog-mean lieutenants—his death scene is a terrific example of a willing actor making the most of getting shot.

-Color is vivid (camera by Joseph MacDonald), a facet of technical crispness that highlights the movies Louisiana locations as well as showing up the over-tailored costumes whipped together by the wardrobe department.
-Concludes with a pretty decent cattle stampede—ever see a trail drive flick without one?
+Apart from the obvious insertion of some process shots later in the film, Joseph MacDonald’s camerawork is decent, a facet of technical crispness that highlights the Louisiana locations as well as showing up the over-tailored costumes whipped together by the wardrobe department.
+Concludes with a lengthy cattle stampede—ever see a trail drive flick without one?

-Directed by Edward Dmytryk.
+Sloppily directed by Edward Dmytryk.
+Who was in charge of those century-off hairstyles on the belles and courtesans?
 Awful title song from John Green and Johnny Mercer sung by The Brothers Four is one of the worst of the 60s.
-“Wherever he stopped/the gals kept droppin’ like flies..” is a hard lyric to beat, but then the script offers “Cattle are like women: sometimes you have to be firm with them, sometimes gentle, and sometimes they need a slap on the rump.”
+“Wherever he stopped/the gals kept droppin’ like flies..” is a hard lyric to beat, but then the subpar script offers up “Cattle are like women: sometimes you have to be firm with them, sometimes gentle, and sometimes they need a slap on the rump.”
 Safe to say, today rafters would ring with protest and wide audience appeal would not materialize.
-It didn’t upon release, either, as the film bombed, cow-flopping on spot #82 of the year’s money draws, not doing the then-flickering careers of Holden or Widmark any favor.
-They did become good friends during the shoot, which had its problems before it ever rolled out: Widmark got pneumonia and then Holden contracted salmonella, which set the production back for months.
-There’s a famous story that had a hung-over Holden, irked by the script and a mount that was uncooperative, shoving it at the ass of his horse, snapping to Dmytryk “that’s where it belongs!”
+It didn’t upon release, either, as the film bombed, cow-flopping on spot #82 of the year’s money draws, the $3,500,000 gross not doing the then-flickering careers of Holden or Widmark any favor.
+They did become good friends during the shoot, which had its problems before it ever rolled out: Widmark got pneumonia and then Holden contracted salmonella, setting the production back for months.
+There’s a famous story that had a hung-over Holden, irked by the crummy script and a mount that was uncooperative, shoving his copy at the ass of the horse, snapping to Dmytryk “that’s where it belongs!”

-With Roger C. Carmel, Donald Barry, Arthur Franz, Victoria Shaw, Duke Hobbie, Harry Carey Jr., Howard Caine, Barry Atwater and Scatman Crothers.
+With Roger C. Carmel (laying on a Scots accent, plastered with a phony beard), Donald Barry, Victoria Shaw, Duke Hobbie, Harry Carey Jr., Howard Caine, Barry Atwater, Indus Arthur, Arthur Franz, Clint Ritchie and Scatman Crothers.